ResponsiblyUnranked/PythonSoftwareDesign/src/design_patterns/specification/README.md

 to make things easier to understand, I think it's better to look at the final result of using the specification pattern _first_.

-We will look at three "end result" examples, each of increasing complexity, and then we will tackle how you write these classes so that they can be used in this way.
+We will look at three 'end result' examples, each of increasing complexity, and then we will tackle how you write these classes so that they can be used in this way.

 #### Example #1